lhindman/cs121-labDL/README.md

 ## Activity 2 - CoinFlip (revisited)
 ### Problem Description

 Write a program that simulates flipping a coin to make decisions.
-The input is how many decisions are needed, and the output is either heads or tails.
+The input is how many decisions are needed, and the output is either "heads" (true) or "tails" (false).
 Assume the input is a value greater than 0.
 The behavior and expected output of this program (from the user's perspective) should be identical to that of Activity 1.

 Ex: If the input is:
 ```